SBRG/ssbio/docs/instructions/msms.rst

 * How long does it take to run?

     - Depending on the size of the protein structure, the program can take up to a couple minutes to execute.

+* I'm having issues running MSMS...

+    - See the `ssbio wiki`_ for (hopefully) some solutions - or add yours in when you find the answer!

 API